 Full-time staff applications open each November and April (sometimes again in August, too).
 You’ll be able to apply online at that time.
 Full-time staff members attend editorial board meetings and news shifts in the office each week, in addition to writing articles, taking photos or other assignments as needed.

-For more information, fill out our interest form here.
+Have questions or want more information?
+Fill out our interest form here.
 An editor will contact you with more information about getting involved and send out staff applications when they are available.
+You can follow up on your interest form by emailing email@example.com.

 Former Eagle staff members have gone on to prestigious internships and jobs at The Washington Post, Cooking Light, NBC4, NPR, Baltimore Sun Media Group and more.